Le Dolino 💡

 Epistemic output, such as the product generated from research and development, forms a third complementary dimension of scientist formation.
 Teaching how students can achieve this is the key focus of my work.

 I study how STEM research becomes teachable, not just assignable, and how schools, teachers, and policy can support scientist formation from the earliest stages.
 This collective project, alongside STEM competencies and science identity development, is what I call a scientist education.
-Not every student has to be a scientist, but if this is a global perspective within science education, we at least need to understand how to do it effectively for the subset of pre-scientist learners.
+Not every student has to be a scientist, but if this is a global perspective within STEM education, we at least need to understand how to do it effectively for the subset of pre-scientist learners.

 Since 2021, I’ve been working to strengthen the foundations for scientist education in the Philippines